by Gabe Beita Kiser

 Ten colors are available for the EcoBoost Fastback Coupe, including old standards such as Oxford White, Iconic Silver, Shadow Black, and Magnetic at no extra cost.
 The more exciting options include Velocity Blue, Race Red, Kona Blue, and the almost luminous Grabber Lime.
 Rapid Red will set you back $395, while Twister Orange adds $495 to your invoice price.
 Various tape stripes, hood and side strips, as well as the iconic racing stripe options, can be included by means of adding on a Wheel and Stripe Package for $895, or as individual highlights.
 You could also option on a painted black roof for $995.

 With the focus on the EcoBoost range as the bulk seller, Ford borrowed tech from the Focus RS' engine and tuned the base EcoBoost to be more muscular.
 A beefed-up head gasket, larger twin-scroll turbo compressor, and a bigger radiator were added to kick out 330 ponies, 20 down on the Focus RS but 20 up on the base Mustang.
 The end result was impressive enough to warrant inclusion in the Mustang lineup by means of the all-new High Performance package for 2020.
-Still new to the scene however, the engine's official performance times haven't been released yet, but Ford assures us it can hit 60 mph in somewhere around 4.5 seconds, which handily undercuts the 275 hp 2.0-liter turbocharged Camaro LS's 5.4 second time, and even the 335 hp 3.6-liter engine which manages the sprint in five seconds flat.
+Still new to the scene however, the engine's official performance times haven't been released yet, but Ford assures us it can race from 0-60 mph in somewhere around 4.5 seconds, which handily undercuts the 275 hp 2.0-liter turbocharged Camaro LS's 5.4-second time, and even the 335 hp 3.6-liter engine which manages the sprint in five seconds flat.
 Upping the ante even more, Ford has increased top speed on the 'Stang to 155 mph with the Performance Package added.
 Even without the new performance enhancers, the Mustang's 310 hp 2.3-liter turbocharged motor offers 35 hp more power than the base Camaro and five more than the entry-level Challenger.
 With rear-wheel-drive as the default drivetrain, there's guaranteed to be oversteer on-demand should you turn off all the nannies, while all-wheel-drive options from Dodge will better suit cold-weather states.
+It's no GT500, but it offers enough power to excite.

 For the new High Performance package, total outputs of 330 hp and 350 lb-ft can be unleashed, with the manufacturer having also tweaked the torque curve somewhat, allowing the Mustang to deliver 90 percent peak torque from between 3,000 and 5,300 rpm.
 Take-off from a standstill can be as rubber-burning and severe as you want it to be, particularly with the line-lock function still in play, while passing maneuvers at speed are handled effortlessly.
 The only downside is the lack of aural pleasure - Mustang looks create a certain mental image and the four-cylinder sound emitted by the EcoBoost motor is somewhat of a letdown.